-HHA will maintain the community-wide waiting list in the form of a computer report that records the type and size of apartment needed, each applicant's priority/preference status, the application number, and the race and ethnicity of the household head.
+HHA will maintain a centralized waiting list format that records the type and size of apartment needed, each applicant's priority/preference status, the application number, and the race and ethnicity of the household head.

 1. Site-based Waiting Lists